Since its inception last Summer, ACT Mental Health Initial Assessment engaged over 220 service users.

-ACT provides free, confidential counselling to anyone who is living with HIV, knows someone living with HIV, or is concerned about their risk of HIV.
-We provide a range of counselling services free of charge to those who have trouble accessing quality care due to poverty, sexism, gender identity, homophobia, biphobia, transphobia, racism, xenophobia, drug use and social isolation.
+ACT provides individual counselling services free of charge to those who have trouble accessing quality care due to poverty, sexism, gender identity, homophobia, biphobia, transphobia, racism, xenophobia, drug use and social isolation.

 Our Stepped Care model offers: